 There are loads of ways to charge your electric car, but charging at home is the most convenient, cheapest and best for your battery.
 This video has a great summary of the different ways you can charge.

 Good Cars can be charged by connecting a 'EVSE' charger from your car to a powerpoint Every car we supply includes a "EVSE" charger.We recommend that the circuit you intend to regularly use to charge at home be tested by an electrician to ensure the cabling is in tip-top condition.
 These charge your car at around 12km of range per hour (12km/h) and can be left to charge overnight.

 Please note that a Nissan Leaf will use an EVSE with a "Type 1 Plug" (J1772), whereas a Hyundai or Kia will use a "Type 2 Plug" (Mennekes)

 If you want to install a new power cable to your vehicle it makes sense to install a dedicated smart charger at home.
 They reduce any chance of electrical issues and some even come with the ability to directly divert your solar power to your car when the sun is shining!
 Home smart chargers will recharge your car at around 40km of range per hour (40km/h).

 We recommend that if you do decide to install a home smart charger you go through Jet Charge.
-Their Leaf compatible home charger is called a WallBox Pulsar.
+Their base model home charger is called a WallBox Pulsar.
 It's a cool charger with good data and analytics if you want to nerd out, and it is also solar aware (meaning you can preference electricity generated from solar to charge your car).
 These cost around $1000 for the charger and between $500-$1,000 to be installed by an electrician.